farukalpay/TextEncryptionWithLinearAlgebra/README.md

 This project implements a text encryption and decryption system using a matrix-based encryption technique.
 This project serves as an educational and practical exploration of matrix-based encryption techniques, demonstrating the fundamental concepts of encryption and decryption in a user-friendly manner.

+## How to implement this Library

+Download the repository and copy the library your local project folder then include `MatrixEncryptor.h`.
+After that you need to implement [Eigen](https://gitlab.com/libeigen/eigen) to your project.
+From the given link, only the folder Eigen is required.
+After putting it to your project folder, from your Project's Property Pages, `C/C++ -> General -> Additional Include Directories` add Eigen folder's path.

 ## Explanation of the Algorithm

 ### Convert Input String to ASCII Integer